The Best Electric Weed Burners

 3-metre cable is average but you’ll still need an extension lead.

 The handle also detaches so you can easily convert the tool into a handheld heat gun.
-The handle itself is also fully adjustable so you can reach into tight spaces.
+The handle itself is also fully adjustable so that you can reach into tight spaces.

 The mid-range price – this product isn’t the cheapest, but it is far from the most expensive.